bob123456678/TrainControl/Readme.md

         - Increased the size of the active locomotive icon
         - Increased the height of keyboard button locomotive icons
         - The route ID is now pre-filled when editing route IDs
+        - Tabs can now also be cyled using the CapsLock key
         - Improvements to UI tooltips
         - Improvements to UI alignment
     - Locomotives in the locomotive selector are now sorted alphabetically